UCLA-Creative-Labs/agora-gaia/README.md

 **To develop:** Run `yarn start` to start a local development server at http://localhost:8080.

 **To build:** Run `yarn build` to generate build versions of the website in the `dist/` folder, then open `dist/index.html` to open the website.

+## Known bugs

+* Especially fast strokes leave a little tail behind after being "undrawn" and redrawn.
+Probably because the last couple of mouse movements aren't being stored.
+* Undrawing and redrawing produces an un-antialiased drawing.
+Not too big a deal, but it can be a little frustrating.